anttonalberdi/ema/README.md

 - **Capsule proteins**: Proteins involved in the synthesis and assembly of the capsule that protects the microbe from the host immune system.
 - **Spore coat proteins**: Proteins involved in forming the outer coat of bacterial spores (in spore-forming bacteria like Bacillus).

+### 4. RECEPTOR
+Receptor proteins can be further categorized by the type of signal they detect or the downstream signaling pathways they trigger:

+- **Chemoreceptors**: Proteins that detect chemical gradients (e.g., chemotaxis receptors).
+- **Photoreceptors**: Proteins that sense light (e.g., rhodopsins, photolyases).
+- **Histidine kinases**: Part of two-component signaling systems that detect environmental stimuli and trigger a phosphorylation cascade.
+- **Quorum-sensing receptors**: Proteins that detect signaling molecules used in bacterial communication for population-density sensing.
+- **Toll-like receptors (TLRs)**: Involved in recognizing microbial-associated molecular patterns in immune-related contexts.
+-
 ### 5. SIGNAL
 Signal-related proteins can be subdivided based on their function in cell-to-cell communication or intracellular signaling: